hummingbot/hummingbot/documentation/docs/installation/mac.md

 Afterward, open a Terminal window and try the `conda` command.
 If the command is valid, then Anaconda has been successfully installed, even if the graphical installer says that it failed.

-<Callout
-  type="warning"
+!!! warning
-  body="If you use ZSH or another Unix shell, copy the code snippet below to your `.zshrc` or similar file.
+    If you use ZSH or another Unix shell, copy the code snippet below to your `.zshrc` or similar file.
 By default, Anaconda only adds it to your `.bash_profile` file.
-This makes the `conda` command available in your root path."
+This makes the `conda` command available in your root path.
-/>

 ```
 __conda_setup="$(CONDA_REPORT_ERRORS=false '/anaconda3/bin/conda' shell.bash hook 2> /dev/null)"